magomimmo/modern-cljs/doc/tutorial-13.md

 ```

 Now visit as usual the [login-dpg.html][7] page and exercise all the
-interaction test we already did in this e in the [previous tutorial][1].
+interaction test we already did in this and in the [previous tutorial][14].

 Great, really great!
 We satisfied all the four requirements we started
 from: